-Chicken Pot Pie in Puff Pastry Shells is an amazing alternative to the traditional pot pie enclosed in a pie crust.
-It’s the ultimate comfort food that is both packed full of goodness and simple to prepare.
+Tender Chicken Pot Pie in Flaky Puff Pastry Shells is an amazing alternative to the classic chicken pot pie enclosed in a top crust and bottom crust.
+This easy chicken pot pie recipe is the ultimate comfort food packed with fresh vegetables in a creamy sauce.

-The most time-consuming part of making this recipe is cutting the chicken and the vegetables.
+Cutting the chicken breast and the vegetables is the most time-consuming part of this recipe.
 However, it’s well worth the time!

-I used the following ingredients for this delicious dish: Unsalted butter, chicken breasts, rutabaga, carrots, onions, salt, pepper, dried thyme, flour, white wine, low sodium chicken broth, green peas, milk and Bisto.
+I used the following ingredients for this delicious dish: Unsalted butter, chicken breasts, rutabaga, carrots, onions, Kosher salt, black pepper, dried thyme, all-purpose flour, white wine, low sodium chicken broth, green peas, milk and Bisto.
+I could have also used fresh thyme in place of the dried thyme.

-As the name indicates, I also used Puff Pastry shells.
+As the name indicates, I also used golden brown Puff Pastry shells.

 What is a Rutabaga and What is Bisto?